Climate change and development A just transition: towards low-carbon economies and lifestyles

 - advance a socially and environmentally sound transformation of the economy (including the financial sector);

-- protect the rights of vulnerable population groups, especially women in all their diversity, and strengthen their resources on a sustained basis;
+- protect the rights of disadvantaged population groups, especially women, and strengthen their opportunities for participation on a sustained basis;

 - conserve biodiversity and vital natural resources;